-- You may file a complaint with the Pitt-Greensburg Title IX Liaison (724-836-9902). - You may file a report through Pitt Concern Connection. - You may file a criminal complaint by contacting the Pitt-Greensburg police (724-836-9865) or by calling 911. - Report a Crime Anonymously by download the RAVE Guardian app.
-The RAVE Guardian app allows you to set a safety timer, add guardians, send anonymous tips, and call the police directly from the app. - Although the University encourages Complainants to make formal reports as outlined above, including providing contact information for the reporter, you may file an anonymous complaint using the Pitt Concern Connection or on the University of Pittsburgh-Greensburg Police Department at https://pitt.wufoo.com/forms/pwe2onm1xcjti0/.
+- You may file a complaint with the Pitt-Greensburg Title IX Liaison (724-836-9916). - You may file a report through Pitt Concern Connection. - You may file a criminal complaint by contacting the Pitt-Greensburg police (724-836-9865) or by calling 911. - Report a Crime Anonymously by download the RAVE Guardian app.
+The RAVE Guardian app allows you to set a safety timer, add guardians, send anonymous tips, and call the police directly from the app. - Although the University encourages Complainants to make formal reports as outlined above, including providing contact information for the reporter, you may file an anonymous complaint using the Pitt Concern Connection or using the University of Pittsburgh-Greensburg Police Department Silent Witness Form.
 Anonymous reports greatly limit the University's ability to respond to and investigate the report.